Depending on what you do for a living, going back to work after getting a breast augmentation can definitely be a stressful time.

 "Will everyone be able to tell I got breast implants?"

 Honestly, this was my biggest point of stress in going back to work.
 I worked with a lot of different people, and I only told a handful of them that I was getting breast implants.
-I just didn't feel like it was necessary for me to email blast the entire company telling them I was getting a boob job.
+I just didn't feel like it was necessary for me to email blast the entire company telling them I was getting a breast augmentation.